Ice Cream Man (1995 film): Sequel

 On October 9, 2014, a Kickstarter campaign, backed by star Clint Howard, was started to fund a sequel (titled Ice Cream Man 2: Sundae Bloody Sundae) to coincide with the film's 20th anniversary.
-However, the campaign was closed on 30 October 2014 after only 70 backers and just over $4,000 was made.
-However, it is stated that the project has not been abandoned and stated that they are looking for a new crowdfunding structure and alternative financing for the film.
-There is no current news on the filming of the film.
+Its goal was to raise at least $300,000 from crowdsourcing; 70 backers donated approximately $4,000.
+The campaign was closed on October 30, 2014.
+The organizers told supporters that the project for a sequel had not been abandoned and that they were seeking a new crowdfunding structure, as well as alternative financing.
+On September 11, 2025, Howard announced that the sequel was in pre-production.